Updated June 15, 2023

-Below is the list of 2020 Linux Interview Questions and Answers, which can be asked during an interview for fresher and experience.
-These top interview questions are divided into two parts:
+Below is the list of 2023 Linux Interview Questions and Answers, which can be asked during an interview for a fresher experience.

 Part 1 – Linux Interview Questions (Basic)